This week's Sunday Night Suds looks at Samuel Adams Honey Rye Pale Ale.

-Samuel Adams Honey Porter is under the Kosher Supervision of the Star-K. To see what the experts on Beer Advocate think about Honey Porter, please follow this link - http://beeradvocate.com/beer/profile/35/2684.
+The Samuel Adams Honey Rye Pale Ale is under the Kosher Supervision of the Star-K and has a Star-K certification mark on the bottle.
+To see what the experts on Beer Advocate think about this brew, please follow this link - beeradvocate.com/beer/profile/35/279354.

 As always, please remember to drink responsibly and to never waste good beer unless there is no designated driver.

-If you have seen this post being carried on another site such as JBlog, please feel free to click here to find other articles on the kosherbeers blogsite.
+Lastly, if you have seen this post being carried on another site, please feel free to click www.kosherbeers.blogspot.com to find other articles on the kosherbeers blogsite.
 Hey its free and you can push my counter numbers up!